 - Study the graph/table/diagram carefully and think before you write.
 The easiest way to lower your band score is to miss key features in Task 1.
 Make sure this does not happen to you by highlighting the key features on the Task 1 image before you start writing.

 - Don’t include your opinion in T1.
 This is a simple mistake which lots of students make.
 Your opinion is not relevant in Task 1 and including it will lower your score.
 All you have to do is describe the graph/chart/table/diagram.

 - Include an introduction and an overview.
 The first sentence of your Task 1 essay should say what the graph shows and the second sentence should give the ‘big picture’ / overall trend.
 Imagine you have to describe the graph/diagram to someone who can’t see it so that they can understand what it is about and draw a basic outline of it.
 BUT you only have two sentences to describe it to them.
 What would you say?

 - Support all the key features you describe with data/examples from the graph/chart.
 You MUST include information from the image in your description.
 For example, ‘The amount of plastic that was recycled clearly rose during the period shown on the graph.
 Specifically, only 1.5 tonnes of plastic was recycled in 1995.
 This amount more than doubled to 3.2 tonnes by 2005.’

-IELTS Writing Tips for Academic Writing Task 2
+Tips for Task 2

 - Read the questions carefully and think before you write.
 The easiest way to lower your band score is to write off topic or not answer the question in Task 2.
 Make sure this does not happen to you by underlining the key words in the Task 2 questions before you start writing.
 Make sure you are on topic and answer the question.